koddsson/koddsson.com/posts/2023-07-23-web-performance-from-the-lab-to-the-field.md

 }
 ```

-Now I can import the file and create some sheets with the data!
+Now I can import the CSV or JSON files into a charting library and start creating charts that help me (and other potential stakeholders) to visualise and better understand the data.
+I just used Google Sheets since I can easily import CSV into sheets and start graphing that imported data.

 {% image "./img/Count of rating.svg", "", "(max-width: 600px) 480px, 800px" %}
 {% image "./img/Histogram of datetime.svg", "", "(max-width: 600px) 480px, 800px" %}